BerkeleyLab/gasnet/docs/memory_kinds.md

 preceded it.
 Complete semantics are documented in `docs/GASNet-EX.txt`.

-This call is currently necessary as the only means to actively distribute the RMA credentials required by some conduits (ibv among them).
+This call is currently necessary as the only means to actively distribute the RMA credentials required by some conduits (ibv and ucx among them).
 While this task is performed in `gex_Segment_Attach()` for primordial endpoints, use of this API is required prior to use of `gex_RMA_*()` APIs using non-primordial endpoints.
 It is hoped that this call can become optional in the future.